ManikandanMuruganantham/simple/README.md

 # simple
-This is a simple example
+This is a simple example.
+Added the new line.